Farmers’ Rights and Obligations

 6. How may farmers get help shooting game for crop damage?

 Game may be taken 24-hours-per-day under this provision.
-Under this program game taken may not be kept for personal consumption, but may be given to authorized food banks and organizations like “Hunters Sharing the Harvest” for distribution to the needy.
+Under this program, game taken may not be kept for personal consumption, but may be given to authorized food banks and organizations like “Hunters Sharing the Harvest” for distribution to the needy.
 Donation to qualifying food banks must be coordinated and approved by your Game Commission regional office.
-All game taken must be reported to the Game Commission within 24-hours – see below.
+All game taken must be reported to the Game Commission within 24 hours – see below.

-Act 26 also allows the use of certain spotlights and flashlights in the taking of furbearing animals, such as raccoons, skunks and foxes.
+Act 26 of 2007 also allows the use of certain spotlights and flashlights in the taking of furbearing animals, such as raccoons, skunks and foxes.
 The lights must be handheld or mounted on the hunter’s head or firearm.

 7. What permit hunting is available to landowners to control deer damage?

-DMAP which stands for Deer Management Assistance Program is a permit program that allows landowners to use hunters during the regular deer hunting seasons to reduce overabundant deer.
-The DMAP Program is explained more fully in Questions 8 through 11.
+DMAP (Regulations 147.671-147.687) is a permit program that allows landowners to use hunters during the regular deer hunting seasons to reduce overabundant deer.
+The DMAP Program is explained more fully in (Questions 8 through 11).

-“Red Tag” or Agricultural Deer Control Permits are used during the “growing season” to reduce deer on commercial agricultural properties experiencing damage to crops, fruits, trees, and vegetables.
-The Red Tag Program is explained more fully in Question 12.
-Under both programs the permits are specific to the property they are issued, and are for harvest of doe only.
+“Ag Tag” (Regulations 147.551-147.559) is a permit program used during the “growing season” to reduce deer on commercial agricultural properties experiencing damage to crops, fruits, trees, and vegetables.
+The Ag Tag Program is explained more fully in (Question 12).

 8. How do I enroll my property into DMAP?

-• Coupons redeemed for DMAP permits are not part of the doe license
+• Coupons redeemed for DMAP permits are not part of the doe license allocation in any of the Wildlife Management Units (WMUs).

 9. How does the DMAP permit program work?

-DMAP coupons are issued to an enrolled property owner/lessee on the basis of one-per five acres of cultivated land or one-per fifty acres of forestland.
+DMAP coupons are issued to an enrolled property owner/lessee on the basis of one per five acres of cultivated land or one per fifty acres of forestland.
 Property owners distribute their DMAP coupons to licensed hunters with a current PA resident or non-resident hunting license.
 Landowners may not charge or accept any contribution from a hunter for a DMAP coupon.

 Hunters redeem DMAP coupons for a DMAP antlerless deer permits, paying to the Game Commission the set fee for DMAP permits.
 Each permit can be used to harvest one antlerless deer on the specific DMAP property.